jgh/play-stretchy/README.md

    ]
 }
 ```
 This will create a new local node that holds data.
-It will also drop and recreate a 'stuff' index on startup.
+It will also drop and recreate a 'stuff' index on startup/reload.

 This is  all you  need to start  indexing  and searching stuff.
 Elasticsearch will automatically create mappings  for the  objects you index to  define  these
-mappings yourself  see TODO: mappings
+mappings yourself  see TODO: mappings.
+By default to index  will be stored in  the  'data' subdirectory  of the project directory.

-See TODO: client config  for  how to connect  to
-existing  elasticsearch nodes
+See TODO: client config  for  how to connect  to existing  elasticsearch nodes

 .### Play2 controller sample